Shridarshan234/disease-predictor/README.md

 # Disease Predictor

-**Project:** Disease Prediction Web Application (Final Year Major Project)
+**Project Type:** Full-Stack Disease Prediction System (Final Year Major Project)
-**Developed By:** Shridarshan Mishra + 2 Team members
+**Developed By:** Shridarshan Mishra + Team
-**Current Status:** Backend completed (main branch)
+**Branch:** main (Backend completed)

 ---

-## Overview
+## Project Summary

-Disease Predictor is a full-stack web application designed to identify the most probable disease based on a user’s symptoms.
-After testing multiple machine-learning algorithms, Logistic Regression proved to be the most accurate for our labeled dataset.
+Disease Predictor is a complete web-based application that analyzes user-selected symptoms and predicts the most likely disease using machine-learning techniques.
+After evaluating multiple models, Logistic Regression was chosen for its superior performance on the dataset.

-The application provides a simple, user-friendly consultation tool to help users understand potential illnesses early.
+The system is built to be straightforward, fast, and accessible to users who want a basic understanding of their health conditions.

-**Disclaimer:** This system provides informational predictions only and should not replace professional medical diagnosis or treatment.
+**Note:** This tool offers preliminary predictions only and should not be used as a substitute for certified medical advice or diagnosis.

+**Technologies Used:**
-**Backend:** Django REST Framework, PostgreSQL
+- **Backend:** Django REST Framework, PostgreSQL
-**Machine Learning:** scikit-learn (Logistic Regression), stored artifacts (`model.pkl`, `columns.pkl`, `label_encoder.pkl`)
+- **Machine Learning:** Logistic Regression (scikit-learn), model files (`model.pkl`, `columns.pkl`, `label_encoder.pkl`)
-**Frontend:** React.js + Vite
+- **Frontend:** React.js, Vite

 ---

-## Key Features
+## Core Features

-- Quick and simple disease predictions
-- Beginner-friendly interface
+- Instant prediction of possible diseases based on symptoms
-- Secure and private (no unnecessary data storage)
+- Simple and easy-to-navigate design
-- Anonymous use supported
+- No sensitive user data stored unnecessarily
+- Option to use the system without revealing your identity
-- Admin panel for model retraining and dataset management
+- Admin dashboard for dataset upload and model retraining
-- Responsive UI for both desktop and mobile devices
+- Fully responsive layout for mobile, tablet, and desktop

 ---

 ## Frontend (React.js)

-The frontend is built using React + Vite with a clean and responsive interface.
+The frontend is developed using React with Vite for fast builds and optimized performance.
+The UI focuses on clarity, speed, and accessibility.

-### What Users Can Do
+### User Capabilities

-- Register, log in, and access personalized features
+- Create an account or log in to access personalized options
-- Select symptoms using a fast and searchable interface
+- Choose symptoms from a searchable symptom list
-- Receive instant disease predictions
+- View the predicted disease immediately
-- Admins can upload CSV data or retrain the ML model
+- Admins can upload patient CSV data or retrain the machine-learning model
-- Navigate through an intuitive and modern UI

-### How It Works Internally
+- Smooth routing and clean interface for easy navigation

+### Behind the Scenes

 **Authentication:**
-Tokens are generated on login and included in subsequent requests.
+On successful login, the system issues a token that is attached to all API calls.

-**Symptom Submission:**
+**Symptom Handling:**
-Users choose symptoms which are sent to the backend as JSON.
+Selected symptoms are packaged into a JSON request and forwarded to the prediction API.

-**Prediction:**
+**Prediction Engine:**
-The machine learning model returns the most probable disease.
+The trained machine-learning model processes the symptoms and returns the most probable disease.

-**Admin Tools:**
+**Admin Operations:**
-Admins can retrain the model or upload datasets.
+Dataset uploads and retraining endpoints are reserved for admin accounts.

-### Run the Frontend Locally
+### Running the Frontend Locally

 ```bash
 cd frontend